sleekmason/Lilidog/README.md

 Lilidog is based on Debian, with most of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize further.

-### There are currently three versions of Lilidog available.
+### There are currently Four stable versions of Lilidog available for Bullseye.

-- Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use. <br/>
+- Lilidog-amd64 (Bullseye amd64 full version) -  Has most programs already installed for everyday use.
 This includes Firefox, Thunderbird, Thunar, Geany, Gpicview, Smplayer, Gparted, Synaptic, and Gimp to name a few.

 - Lilidog-Minimal-amd64 - This version contains all of the goodness of Lilidog while allowing you to choose most all of your OWN packages.
 Currently contains xfce4-terminal, Thunar, and Mousepad to get you started.
 Design your system with any other programs you might like.
 __sudo apt update && sudo apt install synaptic__ for a graphical interface to make installing your programs easier.

 - Lilidog-i386 (Bullseye i386 full version) Uses the same base packages as the amd64 version, but for older hardware.
 You may need to boot with the kernel parameter 'forcepae' if you have difficulties.
+This version will no longer be available after debian changes from Bullseye to Bookworm.

+- Beardog - A play on words a bit.
+This is the "bare" minimal version of Lilidog with no ld theme changer.  pcmanfm and lxterminal are default.
+Upon login, you will be presented with an option to install a few of the more common items people like to have on their system, including a login manager, jgmenu with icon control, dunst with sound control, transparency, backports & kernel, and the rest of the installers if you want.
+If you are wanting to start with a bare system, this may be the one for you!

+### You may also find a testing or sid version on occasion.

+At various times you may also find a bookworm addition and/or a sid addition.
+These builds are for testing purposes.
+Both sid (unstable) and bookworm (testing) may contain yet unknown errors.
+Realistically, the stable builds are the way to go for most people unless you just like to tinker.
+If you choose one of these builds, be prepared to update frequently.
+Some of the installers will also be unavailable until Bookworm becomes stable in the summer of 2023.
+If you dual boot, you will want to edit /etc/default/grub as root and uncomment GRUB_DISABLE_OS_PROBER=false and then 'sudo update-grub' in a terminal to see your other distributions.
+Join the Lilidog forum to report any issues and keep lilidog bug free!

 See further below for features.